amaljithmohan/Automobile-Price-Prediction/README.md

-#Created visualization plots to find the relationship between various attributes and made a ML model to predict the price of a vehicle.
+Based on these characteristics EDA is done to find correlation of price with features.
+Predictive analysis is done to predict the price of each model.This data set consists of three types of entities: the specification of an auto in terms of various characteristics, its assigned insurance risk rating, its normalized losses in use as compared to other cars.